Sport Physiology

 Overview

-In this unit students will understand the importance of exercise physiology in sport and exercise performance, including elite sports and recreational exercise.
-This unit focuses on: the physiological requirements of sport, the importance of physiological systems in athlete performance; and the principles underlying physiological exercise testing from both a theoretical and practical perspective, with an emphasis on sports specificity and field-based and laboratory-based testing.
-Practical sessions require students to administer and interpret exercise tests that are fundamental to sport physiology including: maximal oxygen consumption, agility, speed, muscle strength and power testing.
-Students gain an understanding of how exercise training is monitored as well as practical experience using state-of-the-art technology (global positioning systems and accelerometers).
-This unit discusses the value of quality data collection, analysis and interpretation and how to communicate this information to coaching staff and athletes.
+In this unit students will understand the importance of exercise physiology in a sport performance context, known as sport physiology.
+This unit focuses on: the physiological requirements of sport, including body composition considerations, the importance of physiological systems in athlete performance; and the principles underlying physiological sport testing from both a theoretical and practical perspective.
+Practical sessions require students to perform, analyse and interpret data from common sport physiological tests including: agility, speed and power testing.
+Students will gain an understanding of how sport training is monitored, including practical experience using common technologies to monitor athletes.
+This unit discusses the importance of quality data collection, analysis and interpretation, alongside how to communicate this information to coaching staff and athletes.

 Learning Outcomes